nikogura/nikogura.com/Documentation.md

 If it's possible for docs to be left out- they will be.
 If it's easier for docs to be left to rot - they will be.

 We're talking Human nature here, and the nature of the Universe.
 Everything sort of goes its own way appointed, and in its own time.
-Our interference often means less than we'd like to think it does.
+Our interference often means a lot less than we imagine.

 ### Martial Arts